 5. Turn off the Flash!

 Flash files are still a very popular way of spreading malware.
-Fewer and fewer sites actually require the Adobe Flash nowadays!
+Fewer and fewer sites actually require Adobe Flash nowadays!

 6. Back up your files

 Whether you are taking your laptop on Holidays or bringing it home to spend quality time with the family, make sure you back up your files!
-A lot of us have found ourselves in the situation where one of the children has decided to play a game on your laptop and all of a sudden…….POOF!
+A lot of us have found ourselves in a situation where one of the children has decided to play a game on your laptop and all of a sudden…….POOF!
 Better safe than sorry!

 7. Social Media

 You might not think it but Social Media can be quite dangerous if we don’t have our wits about us!
 One of the main mistakes people make on social media (especially around Christmas time) is “checking in”.
-This craze of letting thousands of people know exactly where you are, who you are with and probably how long you will be gone for is a recipe for disaster.
-In reality you are letting the burglars know when the best time to break into your house would be!!
+This craze of letting thousands of people know exactly where you are, who you are with, and probably how long you will be gone for is a recipe for disaster.
+In reality, you are letting the burglars know when the best time to break into your house would be!!
 Here are some tips to remember for the holidays on social media!